 Testicular cancer is uncommon, affecting only one out of every 250 men in the United States, with just over 9,000 cases reported each year.
 That said, it’s the most common cancer diagnosis in American males between the ages of 15 and 35.
 The good news is that this type of cancer is highly treatable, especially with the right team.
-That team can be found at Charleston Oncology, which treats patients in or near to Downtown Charleston, North Charleston, West Ashley, and Mt.
-Pleasant, South Carolina.
+That team can be found at Charleston Oncology.
 To learn more, call to request an appointment.

 The tumors can first develop as a noninvasive disease called carcinoma in situ or intratubular germ cell neoplasia.
 These conditions don’t necessarily lead to cancer and often go undiagnosed until, and if, they turn into a germ cell cancer.